Finite and full scale localization for the multi-frequency quasi-periodic CMV matrices: Introduction

 The rest of this paper is organized as follows.
-We describe the settings in Section 2.
-In Section 3, we give the estimates of the Lyapunov exponent and prove LDT for the transfer matrix and the entries of the transfer matrix respectively.
+We describe the settings in Section \ref{section2}.
+In Section \ref{section3}, we give the estimates of the Lyapunov exponent and prove LDT for the transfer matrix and the entries of the transfer matrix respectively.
 Furthermore, with the aid of Cartan's estimate and Poisson formula, we get the spectral and covering form of LDT.
-Based on the results derived in Section 3, we prove the \textit{finite scale localization} of the MF-QP CMV matrices in Section 4, see Theorem \ref{finite-scale-localization}.
-We introduce the no double resonances (NDR) condition in Section 5.
-We study the factorization of the characteristic determinant under NDR condition in Section 6.
-In Section 7, we derive a result on elimination of double resonances by applying the theory of semialgebraic sets.
-In Section 8, we study the elimination of double resonances between NDR intervals.
-Based on the analysis in previous sections, we obtain the \textit{full scale localization} of the MF-QP CMV matrices in Section 9, see Theorem \ref{main-result}.
-We put some useful definitions and lemmas in the appendix section, that is, Section 10.
+Finally, we prove the \textit{finite scale localization} of the MF-QP CMV matrices, see Theorem \ref{finite-scale-localization}.
+In Section \ref{section4}, we derive a result on elimination of double resonances by applying the theory of semialgebraic sets.
+In Section \ref{section5}, we study the elimination of double resonances between no double resonances intervals.
+Based on the analysis in previous sections, we obtain the \textit{full scale localization} of the MF-QP CMV matrices in Section \ref{section6}, see Theorem \ref{main-result}.
+We put some useful definitions and lemmas in the appendix section, that is, Section \ref{section7}.